VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/category/CategoryEdge.md

 # CategoryEdge ==~object~==

-The `CategoryEdge` represents a connection between a node (a category) and its associated cursor.
+This type represents a connection between a node (a category) and its associated cursor.

 ## Fields